Are you a designer?

 2. Change your canvas color

 Once you open a blank canvas, the PicMonkey Editor automatically opens the Canvas Color tool.
 Use the color picker to find a color that’s right for you, or if you know the hex code of the color you want, enter that into the hex field.
 You can also use the slider to adjust the tone of the color you’ve picked.
 When you like what you see, click Apply.

 To navigate to the text tool, click the Text tab (the “Tt” icon) on the left-hand side of the editing panel.
 Scroll through the “Ours” tab to see the full selection of PicMonkey fonts, or use the “Yours” tab to access fonts from your computer.
 Once you find a font that you want to use, click it and then click the Add text button at the top of the panel.
 This will open a text box and the Text palette.

 Drag your text box around to place it in different spots on your canvas.
 Push and pull the corner handles to resize, and pull on the left or right side to increase line space.
 Rotate the corner handle to turn the text box.

 From the Text palette, you can control color, size, opacity, style, justification, blend mode, and whether or not it’s flipped in any kind of fancy way.
 Click the Effects button on the palette to add text effects like drop shadow and curved text.

-4. Add some overlays
+4. Add some graphics

 5. Tidy things up with Alignment and Layers

-Found in the far left side of the bottom toolbar, the Layers palette lets you see all of the design elements on your canvas, including text, overlays, and images.
+Found in the far left side of the bottom toolbar, the Layers palette lets you see all of the design elements on your canvas, including text, graphics, and images.
 You can reorder them in relation to one another with the arrows at the top (Bring to front, Bring forward, Send backward, and Send to back).
 You can also flatten all those elements into the background of your image and delete individual elements.
 The Layers palette is an easy way to click into an object that you want to edit.

 6. Save to Hub and keep the inspiration flowing